abinashpun/abinashpun.github.io/_portfolio/portfolio-2-DNN.md

 # Results and Conclusion

-The ROC-curves and confusion matrix for the classification layer with test set is as shown in Fig. 4.
+The ROC-curves and confusion matrix for the classification layer with test set is as shown in Fig. 4 and Fig. 5 respectively.

 <p align="center">